AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/lighting/light_baking/bake_with_beast.md

 <dd>Determines the size of the filter used to blur the initial results.
 Increasing this value produces smoother results, but increases baking time and may wash out some details, like hard shadows from direct lights.</dd>

 <dt>Radiance map intensity</dt>
-<dd>Determines how much the skydome texture contributes to the baked lighting.</dd>
+<dd>Determines how much the radiance map texture contributes to the baked lighting.</dd>

 <dt>Live bake</dt>
 <dd>Select this option to start a live baking session, in which lower-quality lightmaps are drawn in the viewport as soon as they become available.
 The bake results are progressively improved, and higher-quality results are automatically reloaded into the viewport.